nick-kanakis/effective-java-in-a-nutshell/README.md

 Iterable<? extends E>
 ```

-This means that Iterable can be any time that is subtype of E, or E itshelf.
+This means that Iterable can be any time that is subtype of E, or E itself.

 For maximum flexibility, use wildcard types on input parameters that represent producers or consumers.

 **PECS stands for producer-extends, consumer-super.**
-- if a parameterized type represents a T producer, use **<? extends T>**
+- if a parametrized type represents a T producer, use **<? extends T>**
 - if it represents a T consumer, use **<? super T>**.

 But keep in mind you should never use bounded wildcard types as return types.